i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 To avoid a KCI and/or resource exhaustion attack, where an attacker drops Bob's NSR replies to keep Alice sending NS messages, Alice should avoid starting new sessions to Bob after a certain number of retries due to timer expiration.

-Alice and Bob each do one DH ratchet to create the inbound and outbound Existing Session session tag and symmetric key ratchet chains, and once for every Next DH Key block received.
+Alice and Bob each do one DH initialization to create the inbound and outbound Existing Session session tag and symmetric key ratchet chains, and do a DH ratchet for every Next DH Key block received.

 Alice and Bob each do two session tag ratchets and two symmetric keys ratchets after each DH ratchet.
 For each new ES message in a given direction, Alice and Bob advance the session